hva314/PlaidCTF-2017/README.md

 warning:  filename too long--truncating.
 :  bad extra field length (central)
 ```
-From the alert, it sugests that the "file name" bytes and "extra length" bytes are not correct.
+From the alert, it sugests that the "file name" bytes and "extra length" bytes are not correct.<br>
 Here is a useful document about zip file: <https://users.cs.jmu.edu/buchhofp/forensics/formats/pkzip.html><br>

 File: